xapax/security/transfering_files_to_windows.md

 ## TFTP

 Works by default on:

 **Windows XP**

 **Windows 2003**

 A TFTP client is installed by default on windows machines up to Windows XP and Windows 2003.
-What is good about TFTP is that you can use it non-interactivly.
+What is good about TFTP is that you can use it non-interactively.
 Which means less risk of losing your shell.

 Kali has a TFTP server build in.
 You can server up some files with it like this